15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 Before leaving, browse the shop to purchase coffee, packaged key lime green almonds, key lime pecans, chocolate seashells, meringues, and retail merchandise.

 The Blond Giraffe Key Lime Pie Factory is open every day from 9 am – 8:30 pm.
+Cash is not accepted.

-5. Head to Windley Key Fossil Reef Geological State Park
+5. Head to Windley Key Fossil Reef Geological State Park.

 Are you up for witnessing otherworldly scenery?
 If so, add Windley Key Fossil Reef Geological State Park to your Islamorada bucket list!